Quaker Oats Oatmeal Cookie Recipe

 Ingredients for The Best Oatmeal Cookies

-• White granulated sugar – Adds crisp edges and balances out the richness of the brown sugar for a sweet-but-not-too-sweet finish.
+• White granulated sugar – Helps with those slightly crisp edges and balances out the brown sugar.

-• Water – A splash of water keeps the dough moist and helps the oats absorb flavor while baking, giving them that melt-in-your-mouth feel.
+• Water – Just a splash keeps the dough from feeling dry and helps the oats soften up while the cookies bake.

-• Baking soda – Gives a little lift, so the cookies don’t turn out dense, and helps them stay soft even the next day.
+• Baking soda – Gives the cookies a little lift and helps them bake up soft instead of dense.

-• Egg – The egg binds everything and adds richness—essential for that soft center and golden edges.
+• Egg – Binds the dough and gives you that soft center with golden edges.

 Full printable recipe card with measurements and instructions listed at the bottom of the post.